A Learning-Based Framework for Collision-Free Motion Planning: Discussion and Conclusion

 \section{Discussion and Conclusion}

 In this paper, we propose a learning-based approach that infers the optimal parameter vector for a circular-field-based motion planner.
-Furthermore, we demonstrated the insufficiency of the original planner when predefined gains are used.
+Furthermore, we demonstrate the insufficiency of the original planner when predefined gains are used.

 We also highlight the efficiency of the proposed method in terms of planning time: the total time taken by the robot to reach the goal was 12 s and 16 s for the horizontal and vertical obstacle avoidance tasks, respectively.
 In contrast, sampling-based planners often incur high computational costs - often reaching or exceeding 60 s - especially in high-dimensional environments \cite{b1}, \cite{b3}.